This post was updated to reflect current trends and information.

 There are many causes for data loss and downtime, which can include human error (accidental deletion of files or folders), natural disasters (fires or floods), power outages, hardware or software malfunction, and much more.

 Another big threat to a company’s data is Ransomware Cyberattacks.
 This is considered as a growing concern in the today’s business world.
 Ransomware attacks are when hackers threaten companies (and even individuals) by holding their valuable data hostage and asking for a ransom in order to release their data back to them.
 Ransoms for individuals are usually around $500 USD but can go much higher for companies.
-Back in June, the University of Calgary paid a ransom of $20,000 to get their data unlocked.

 Therefore, it’s critical to understand that ransomware affects companies in two major ways: